-I was humbled to have the opportunity to teach my first class at Biola last week.
-Seventy-four graduate students and seminar attendees were present for seventeen hours of instruction over two days.
+I am humbled to have the opportunity to teach classes at Talbot Seminary.
+Several years ago, in my very first class, seventy-four graduate students enrolled and were present for seventeen hours of instruction over two days.
 They were attentive, eager and accepting.
 I am definitely not your typical university professor (although I have two graduate degrees), but I hoped to provide these students with valuable new skills.
-I am the author of a popular level book aimed at laypeople.
+I am simply the author of a popular book aimed at laypeople.
 As a result, many serious students of apologetics were hesitant to read Cold-Case Christianity because they suspected it was little more than a gimmick; an effort to spin the same old material from yet another superficial angle.

 I really hadn’t anticipated this reaction prior to the publication of the book.
 Many people I respect had already endorsed the work (and even had a hand in its editing).
 People like Craig Hazen, J.P.
 Moreland and Paul Copan were incredibly helpful and instructive.
 I hoped the book would offer several new skills, and I wanted to show how these sills could be applied to the case for Christianity.
 Once people actually read the book and started to examine the approach I offered, some of their initial skepticism subsided.